shreyasminocha/shreyasminocha.me/content/blog/replacing-gitea.md

 tags: [programming, git, tutorial]
 ---

-I used to self-host a [Gitea](https://gitea.io) instance for myself.
+[Gitea](https://gitea.io)'s a great piece of software.
+I used to self-host a Gitea instance for myself.
 I found, however, that I used but a fraction of what it had to offer.
 Git is well-equipped with tools for [running a git service on the server](https://git-scm.com/book/en/v2/Git-on-the-Server-Getting-Git-on-a-Server), though.
 I've since implemented a simple git-with-ssh set-up with [GitList](https://gitlist.org) as the web interface.

 ## Assumptions